 \subsection{Comparison on CamVid}

-As shown in \cref{tab:camvidComparison}, RegSeg achieves $80.9$ mIOU on CamVid test set at $70$ FPS.
+As shown in \cref{tab:camvidComparison}, RegSeg achieves $80.9$ mIOU on CamVid test set at $112$ FPS.
 It outperforms the previous SOTA DDRNet-23 by $0.8\%$, and BiSeNetV2-L by $2.4\%$.
 The results show that RegSeg may generalize better than DDRNet-23.
-Note that two models' FPS are not directly comparable since they might have used different timing setups.
+RegSeg demonstrates better data efficiency as CamVid is a small dataset.